 All logos – whether they include an icon and text, only an icon, or even just text – have a shape.

-And, it’s important to consider what that shape communicates about your brand.
+And, it’s essential to consider what that shape communicates about your brand.

-Shapes fall into 3 major categories – geometric, abstract/symbolic, and organic.
-And, they all come prepackaged with their own psychological associations.
+Shapes fall into three major categories – geometric, abstract/symbolic, and organic.
+And, they all come prepackaged with their psychological associations.

-Geometric shapes of all kinds look man-made.
+Geometric shapes of all kinds look human-made.
 Mathematically precise squares, perfect circles, and isosceles triangles don’t tend to appear in nature.
 So, using these shapes communicates a sense of order and power.

 Squares and rectangles convey stability, reliability, strength, order, and predictability.
 Think of the bricks that are used to build sturdy, stable buildings.
-If you want your logo to communicate strength and reliability, considering incorporating squares or rectangles.
+Consider incorporating squares or rectangles if you want your logo to communicate strength and reliability.

 Circles are never-ending.
 So, they may be the right choice for your logo if you want to make your audience think of harmony, unity, eternity, or timelessness.
-Curves are considered to be feminine; and, as such, circles communicate softness, gentility, and femininity.
+Curves are considered feminine, and, as such, circles communicate softness, gentility, and femininity.

 Triangles are a directional shape.
 As a result, they change meaning depending on how they are positioned.
 When right side up, triangles convey power, stability, and upward momentum.
 Inverted triangles suggest instability or downward momentum.
-And, triangles pointing to the side convey movement and direction based on where the triangle’s point is facing.
+Triangles pointing to the side represent movement and direction based on where the triangle’s point is facing.

 Abstract or symbolic shapes

 Symbols are simplified shapes that represent something specific in a culture.
-And, because symbols have clear, common meanings, they are relied upon heavily as a visual language.
+And, because symbols have precise, ordinary meanings, they are relied upon heavily as a visual language.

-People have seen these images again and again, so it’s really important to be clever and original in how you use them.
+People have seen these images repeatedly, so it’s essential to be clever and original in how you use them.
 It’s easy for logos featuring symbols to appear trite and unoriginal.

 Here are a few common examples of symbols: